Female reproductive system: Ovaries

-The ovaries are small, paired organs located near the lateral walls of the pelvic cavity.
+The ovaries are small, paired gonads located near the lateral walls of the pelvic cavity.
 These organs are responsible for the production of the egg cells (ova) and the secretion of hormones.
 The process by which the egg cell (ovum) is released is called ovulation.
-The speed of ovulation is periodic and impacts directly to the length of a menstrual cycle.
+The speed of ovulation is periodic and impacts the length of a menstrual cycle.

-After ovulation, the egg cell is captured by the Fallopian tube, after traveling down the Fallopian tube to the uterus, occasionally being fertilized on its way by an incoming sperm.
+After ovulation, the egg cell travels through the fallopian tube toward the uterus.
+If fertilization is going to occur, it often happens in the fallopian tube; the fertilized egg can then implant in the uterus's lining.
 During fertilization the egg cell plays a role; it releases certain molecules that are essential to guiding the sperm and allows the surface of the egg to attach to the sperm's surface.
-The egg can then absorb the sperm and fertilization can then begin.
+The egg can then absorb the sperm and fertilization can begin.

+Vestibular glands

+The vestibular glands, also known as the female accessory glands, are the Bartholin's glands, which produce a mucous fluid for vaginal lubrication, and the Skene's glands for the ejaculation of fluid as well as for lubricating the meatus.

 Function

-The female reproductive system functions to reproduce offspring.
+The female reproductive system functions to produce offspring.

 In the absence of fertilization, the ovum will eventually traverse the entire reproductive tract from the fallopian tube until exiting the vagina through menstruation.

 The reproductive tract can be used for various transluminal procedures such as fertiloscopy, intrauterine insemination, and transluminal sterilization.

+Oocytes residing in the primordial follicle of the ovary are in a non-growing prophase arrested state, but are capable of highly efficient homologous recombinational repair of DNA damages including double-strand breaks.
+This capability allows genome integrity to be maintained and offspring health to be protected.

 Development

 Chromosome characteristics determine the genetic sex of a fetus at conception.
 This is specifically based on the 23rd pair of chromosomes that is inherited.
-Since the mother's egg contains an X chromosome and the father's sperm contains either an X or Y chromosome, it is the male who determines the fetus's sex.
+Since the mother's egg contains an X chromosome and the father's sperm contains either an X or Y chromosome, it is the male who determines the fetus' sex.
 If the fetus inherits the X chromosome from the father, the fetus will be a female.
 In this case, testosterone is not made and the Wolffian duct will degrade thus, the Müllerian duct will develop into female sex organs.
 The clitoris is the remnants of the Wolffian duct.
 On the other hand, if the fetus inherits the Y chromosome from the father, the fetus will be a male.
-The presence of testosterone will stimulate the Wolffian duct which will bring about the development of the male sex organs and the Müllerian duct will degrade.
+The presence of testosterone will stimulate the Wolffian duct, which will bring about the development of the male sex organs and the Müllerian duct will degrade.